torusresearch/torus-cli/packages/torus-scripts/README.md

 - `esm` - Built using rollup. (partial rollup config can be specified in `rollup.config.js` at project root)
 - `cjs` - Built using webpack. (partial webpack config can be specified in `webpack.config.js` at project root)
+- `lib.esm` - Built using rollup. (partial rollup config can be specified in `rollup.config.js` at project root)
+- `lib.cjs` - Built using rollup. (partial rollup config can be specified in `rollup.config.js` at project root)
 - `umd` - Built using webpack. (partial webpack config can be specified in `webpack.config.js` at project root)

 ### torus-scripts start